How To Stimulate Your Vagus To Lift Your Mood (From Science)

 Safe Method of Carotid Sinus Massage:

-- Do not massage both carotids at the same time.
-Make sure there is a 10- to 20-second gap between each side carotid sinus massage.
+• Don’t massage both carotids at the same time — keep a 10- to 20-second gap between each side.

-- Do not press the carotid sinus too hard or too long — it can turn off the blood supply to your brain, making you faint and fall.
+• Don’t press the carotid sinus too long — it can block the nearby carotid artery to turn off the blood supply to your brain.

-- Red alert: Do not massage your carotid sinuses if you have a medical history of cerebrovascular disease or carotid bruits.
+• Red alert: Do not do carotid massage if you have a history of cerebrovascular disease or carotid bruits.

 3. Looking At A Peaceful Scene.